Damping of dynamical friction force in self-interacting ultralight dark matter and Fornax timing problem: Numerical results for dynamical friction in Fornax

 where $\sigma_{v} = 8$ km/s is the stellar velocity dispersion for the Fornax dwarf galaxy \cite{walker2007velocity}.

-Thus, we plot the tangential component of the dynamical friction force $\mathcal{F}_t$ as a function of only two parameters: the mass of ULDM boson $m$ and distance from the Fornax dwarf galaxy center, see Fig.~\ref{fig:Ft}.
+Thus, we plot the tangential component of the dynamical friction force $\mathcal{F}_t$ as a function of only two parameters: the mass of ULDM boson $m$ and distance from the Fornax dwarf galaxy center, see Fig.\ref{fig:Ft}.
 To compute the dynamical friction force for $m=3.09\cdot10^{-22}$~eV, $4\cdot10^{-22}$~eV, $5\cdot10^{-22}$~eV, and $7\cdot10^{-22}$~eV, we used the Gaussian ansatz.
 For $m= 10^{-21}$~eV, $1.2\cdot10^{-21}$~eV, $2\cdot10^{-21}$~eV, and $2.7\cdot10^{-21}$~eV, the self-interaction is also repulsive and we use the Thomas-Fermi ansatz for the ULDM density.
 It should be noted that the lowest value of mass $m = 3.09 \cdot 10^{-22}$~eV is the minimum value for repulsive ULDM self-interaction, which corresponds to the absence of self-interaction.
-For smaller masses, the repulsive self-interaction turns into t attractive one.
+For smaller masses, the repulsive self-interaction turns into the attractive one.

-According to Fig.~\ref{fig:Ft}, in general, $\mathcal{F}_t$ increases as $m$ grows and a quite strong dependence on the boson mass $m$ is observed for $r \leq 1$ kpc.
-For larger values of $m$, the tangential component of the dynamical friction force attains a local maximum at $r\approx0.6$ kpc.
+According to Fig.\ref{fig:Ft}, in general, $\mathcal{F}_t$ increases as $m$ grows, and a quite strong dependence on the boson mass $m$ is observed for $r \leq 1$ kpc, resulting in a peak.
+The tangential component of the dynamical friction force attains a local maximum at $r\approx0.6$ kpc.
 However, for larger distances, the behaviour of $\mathcal{F}_t$ is different for the Gaussian and Thomas-Fermi regimes.

-Comparing the results for the dynamical friction force in panels a) and b) of Fig.~\ref{fig:Ft}, one can see that taking into account the damping term essentially modifies (decreases) the magnitude of the dynamical friction force as well as change its behavior at large distances.
+Comparing the results for the dynamical friction force in panels a) and b) of Fig.\ref{fig:Ft}, one can see that taking into account the damping term essentially modifies (decreases) the magnitude of the dynamical friction force as well as change its behavior at large distances.